Bubble-Protocol/bubble-sdk/packages/client/README.md

 await bubble.terminate();
 ```

+## BubbleFactory

+The `BubbleFactory` can be used to construct common instances of the `Bubble` class with features such as encryption or multiple users.

+See [`BubbleFactory.js`](./src/bubbles/BubbleFactory.js) for the complete list of construction patterns.

 ## Encryption

 By default neither the `ContentManager` nor the `Bubble` class encrypt data.
 However, encrypting data in your bubble is easy with an [`EncryptionPolicy`](src/EncryptionPolicy.js).

 An `EncryptionPolicy` provides the encryption functions and determines which content to encrypt/decrypt.
 Content managers and `Bubble` instances call their policy's `isEncrypted()` function when reading from or writing to a file.
 If that call returns true then the policy's  `encrypt()` or `decrypt()` function will be called as appropriate.

+Multiple policies can be merged into a single policy using the [`MultiEncryptionPolicy`](./src/encryption-policies/MultiEncryptionPolicy.js) class.

 An encryption policy can be used on its own or can be passed to the `ContentManager` or `Bubble`, either in the constructor or via the `setEncryptionPolicy` method.
+The `BubbleFactory` uses encryption policies to provide common patterns for encrypted bubbles, which can be overridden via the options parameter.

 ```javascript
 import { BubbleFilename } from "@bubble-protocol/core";